Ahmed Zaki Abu Shadi: Life

 In 1920, Abu Shadi married British national Annie Bamford, who was descended from the Lancashire poet and labor organizer Samuel Bamford.
 The Abu Shadi's left England and relocated to Egypt in 1922, where they raised a family: the eldest daughter Safeya, was named after Safeya Zaghloul the popular activist feminist and wife of Saad Zaghloul, the 19th-20th-century Egyptian revolutionary and statesman; a son, Amin Ramzy; and the youngest daughter, Hoda, named after the 19th-20th-century Egyptian feminist Huda Shaarawi.
 They lived in Cairo, Alexandria and Port Said, and eventually settled in Alexandria at 60 rue Menasce, near Wabour al-Mayah.
 After a long illness, Annie Abu Shadi died in January 1946.
 The family emigrated to the United States in April 1946.
 They lived in New York City, Springfield Gardens, Queens, and Washington, D.C.
 After settling in New York, Abu Shadi worked for the Voice of America producing radio broadcasts in Arabic.
 He was invited to write a short essay for This I Believe, a radio show hosted by Edward R. Murrow (1951–1955).
 He also edited newspapers and magazines of the local Arab community in New York, and was a professor of Arabic literature at the Asiatic Institute.
 Abu Shadi was remarried to Constance Wellman, an American who was previously married to the American painter John D. Graham (1936–1945), and Sheikh Khalili al-Rawaf, a Saudi businessman (1945–1948).
 Abu Shadi continued to actively contribute to local bee husbandry associations, giving lectures and demonstrations, and was a member of the Bronx Beekeepers Association.
 Abu Shadi suffered a stroke and died at his home in Washington, D.C., on April 12, 1955.
 His five grandchildren were born in or near New York City.

+Archive acquisition

+In April 2020, NYU Abu Dhabi (NYUAD) Library acquired the Abu Shadi archive containing over 40 boxes of correspondence, unpublished manuscripts, and photographs, as well as paintings and artifacts.